-13. Printing of material
+13. Assembling and printing paper-based materials

-- 29. Rationale: Variations in print quality may affect data quality.
+38. Rationale: Variations in assembly and print quality may affect data quality.
 When the quality of paper and print is very poor, the performance of students is influenced not only by their levels of literacy, but also by the degree to which test materials are legible.
-To rule out this potential source of error, and to increase the consistency and precision of the data collection, paper and print quality samples are solicited from national centres in their first cycle of participation. - Standard 13.1 All student assessment material is printed using an agreed upon paper and print quality. - Standard 13.2 The cover page of all PISA assessment instruments used in schools contains all information as specified by the PISA Governing Board. - Standard 13.3 The layout and pagination of all test material is the same as in the source versions, unless otherwise agreed upon. - Standard 13.4 The layout and formatting of the questionnaire material is equivalent to the source versions. - Note 13.1 For National Centres that have participated in previous cycles, PISA instruments used in previous cycles or from the Field Trial preceding the Main Survey that have been submitted to the previous International Contractor can be used for the purpose of agreeing on printing quality where the national centre indicates that printing and paper of the same standard will be used.
-Otherwise, National Centres will submit a sample of printed material to the International Contractor for Core 4 for agreement, including the cover and selected items as specified in the PISA operations manuals. - Note 13.2 The cover page of all PISA assessment instruments used in schools should contain all information necessary to identify the material as being part of the data-collection process for PISA, and for checking whether the data collection follows the assessment design, i.e. whether the mapping of the student on the one hand, and test booklets and questionnaires, on the other, have been correctly established The features of the cover page referred to in Standard 13.2 are specified in the PISA operations manuals.
+To rule out this potential source of error, and to increase the consistency and precision of the data collection, paper and print quality samples are solicited from National Centres participating in paper-based components in their first cycle of participation.

+Standard 13.1 All paper-based student assessment material will be centrally assembled by the international contractors and must be printed using the final print-ready file and agreed upon paper and print quality.

+Standard 13.2 The cover page of all PISA test paper-based materials used for students and schools must contain all information as specified by the PISA Governing Board.

+Standard 13.3 The layout and pagination of all test paper-based material is the same as in the source versions, unless otherwise agreed upon.

+Standard 13.4 The layout and formatting of the paper-based questionnaire material is equivalent to the source versions, with the exception of changes made necessary by national adaptations.

+Note 13.1 For National Centres that have participated in previous cycles, PISA instruments used in previous cycles or from the Field Trial preceding the Main Survey that have been submitted to the previous international contractor can be used for the purpose of agreeing on printing quality where the National Centre indicates that printing and paper of the same standard will be used.
+Otherwise, National Centres will submit a sample of printed material to the international contractors for agreement, including the cover and selected items as specified in the PISA operations manuals.

+Note 13.2 The cover page of all PISA PBA instruments used in schools should contain all information necessary to identify the material as being part of the data-collection process for PISA, and for checking whether the data collection follows the assessment design, i.e. whether the mapping of the student on the one hand, and test booklets and questionnaires, on the other, have been correctly established The features of the cover page referred to in Standard 13.2 are specified in the PISA operations manuals.

-- Submitted sample or agreement that quality will be similar to previous cycle or Field Trial versions - Materials submitted to the International Contractor for Core 4, as described in note 13.1 above. - Field Trial and Main Survey Review Quality Assurance Surveys
+- Submitted sample or agreement that quality will be similar to previous cycle or Field Trial versions - Materials submitted to the international contractors, as described in note 13.1 above. - Field Trial and Main Survey Review Forms